 Keeps you looking young

 Bone broth is a natural source of collagen.
 It is the main structural protein in the extracellular space in the various connective tissues in the body.
 It makes our skin look firm and elastic.
-Natural body's production of collagen slows in our mid-to-late 20's and continues to decrease dramatically after age 30.
+The natural body's production of collagen slows in our mid-to-late 20's and continues to decrease dramatically after age 30.
 From there, the collagen levels in our skin begin to drop by 1-2% each year.
 That’s why collagen is so popular in cosmetics, such as anti-aging face creams and serums.
 However, if used externally, the rate of absorption is very low compared to when consuming it with food.
 Luckily, bone broth is full of collagen.
 Not only it is more effective than face creams collagen-wise, but it also is way cheaper!
 It’s probably the cheapest way to get your skin glowing.

 Promotes nail and hair growth